arctelix/vanillaHelper/README.md

 # vanillaHelper

-A light weight collection of methods and pollyfils to make vinilla javascript even more awesome!
+A light weight (2.8kb) collection of methods and pollyfils to make vinilla javascript even more awesome!

-Docs comming soon...
+#### See docs for details